Janny221199/IT-Cheat-Sheets/Networks/OSI-Modell/OSI-Model.md

 [1-Physical-Layer](1-Physical-Layer.md) |

 ## Encapsulation
-- takes information of the layer above and adds information (e.g. Header) to it.
+- takes information of the layer above and adds information (e.g. Header) to it
+- Characteristic for the layer model is the packaging of one data unit of level n into a data unit of level n - 1 when sending.
 - decapsulation is the process of receiving data and retrieving the data of the specific layer (removing the headers of lower layers)

 ```